RezaMashayekhi/Operation-Research-Course/README.md

 # Operation-Research-Course
-Assignments of Operation Research course that I took at AUT.
+Assignments (that required GAMS application) of Operation Research course I took at AUT.
 (2018)